Geometric Learning of Canonical Parameterizations of $2D$-curves: Extended Abstract

-The main contributions of the present paper are the following:
+The main contributions of this paper are the~following:

-\begin{itemize} \item the idea of using sections of principal fiber bundles in order to mod out symmetries is explained in a comprehensive manner and illustrated in the context of plane curves for classical shape-preserving groups (section~\ref{section_fiber_bundle}); \item a $2$-parameter family of canonical parameterizations of contours is introduced, called curvature-weighted clock parameterizations (Section~\ref{Section_clock_parameterization}). \item For a labeled dataset of contours in the plane, separation of classes is optimized based on the Dunn index (Section~\ref{section_geometric_learning}). \end{itemize}
+\begin{itemize} \item The idea of using sections of principal fiber bundles in order to mod out symmetries is explained in a comprehensive manner and illustrated in the context of plane curves for classical shape-preserving groups (Section~\ref{section_fiber_bundle}). \item A $2$-parameter family of canonical contour parameterizations is introduced, called curvature-weighted clock parameterizations (Section~\ref{Section_clock_parameterization}). \item For a labeled dataset of contours, the~separation of classes is optimized based on cluster validity indices such as the Dunn index (Section~\ref{section_geometric_learning}). \item We demonstrate and quantify how taking into account symmetries affects clustering and classification results (Section~\ref{Testing}). \item The proposed method not only allows us to measure distances between shapes in a parameterization-invariant manner, but~also provides a registration and optimal deformation between shapes at a very low computational~cost. \end{itemize}

-\section{Mathematical background and Method}

-\subsection{Parameterized versus unparameterized $2D$-curves}
+The code is available at the following link: \href{https://github.com/GiLonga/Geometric-Learning}{https://github.com/GiLonga/Geometric-Learning}.
+A tutorial notebook showcasing an application of the code to some datasets is available at the following link: \href{https://github.com/ioanaciuclea/geometric-learning-notebook}{https://github.com/ioanaciuclea/geometric-learning-notebook}.
+For the datasets analyzed in this paper, the contours extracted from images are also available at these links.

+\section{Mathematical Background and~Method}

+\subsection{Parameterized Versus Unparameterized $2D$-Curves}

-In this section, we recall the distinction between parameterized and unparameterized $2D$-curves \cite{Mennucci_book,Overview}.
-We will be mainly interested in the contours of objects, like the contours of leaves depicted in Figure~\ref{fig0}, which mathematically correspond to Jordan curves in the plane.
+In this section, we recall the distinction between parameterized and unparameterized $2D$-curves~\cite{Mennucci_book,Overview}.
+We will be mainly interested in the contours of objects, like the contours of objects depicted in Figure~\ref{Noether}, which mathematically correspond to Jordan curves in the plane.
 More precisely, we will consider the following space of smooth embedded closed curves in the plane: